luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

 One of those, is called `Draw`, it provides shape drawing, text drawing and more.
 It can be used for debug visualization, for whole games, and for immediate or cached rendering both.

-!!! note "imports"
-    When you want to use a tool (an API) in luxe, you need to import it first.

-    In this case, we already have it imported in our `game.wren` at the top:

-    ```js
-    import "luxe: draw" for Draw, PathStyle
-    ```

 ## Creating a `Draw` context

 A context is a bit like a canvas, it remembers the things you drew, and when you're done you can commit the changes to it, which will display it.
 To create one, we'll have to ask the world for a render set - something you'll learn more about in future - but for now, this is how you do it.